aequchain/aequchain.github.io/FUN.md

 This is the seed from which forests grow.
 This is the proof from which belief springs.
 This is the beginning, meticulously planned and comprehensively executed, of everything that comes after.

 The future arrives not as revolution's shock but as garden's patient unfolding—nurtured, tended, given time and care to bloom fully.
-The **aequchain** Genesis Complex tends that garden.
+The **æ** Genesis Complex tends that garden.
 Every person who passes through its doors, every community that builds from its lessons, every innovation that emerges from its spaces adds to the flowering.

 What grows from this seed will make the seed itself seem modest—a preliminary sketch of possibilities barely glimpsed, a first word of a story still being written, a foundation for structures not yet imagined.
 But every structure requires foundation.
 Every story begins with first word.
 Every flowering starts with single seed.